How Long Does a Misdemeanor Stay On Your Record?

 The only other way to get a misdemeanor to go away is by having the record sealed or expunged.
 Keep in mind that official agencies will still likely be able to view this information, but most background checks will not be able to view these records.

-What felonies can be expunged?
+What felonies are eligible for expungement?
 The answer depends on the state where the charges were filed.
 Each state has different laws regarding expungement processes and what crimes are eligible for expungement.

 Generally, the less serious the crime the more likely that it will be eligible for expungement.
 Individuals should also keep in mind that some states make expungement extremely difficult or do not offer it at all.
 Because of this, it usually makes more sense to try and get the records sealed instead of expunged.

-Many individuals wonder, do misdemeanors go away when you turn 18 or do felonies go away at 18?
+Many individuals wonder, do misdemeanors go away from your record when you turn 18 or do felonies go away from your record at 18?
 The idea that your criminal record is cleared when you turn 18 is a common misconception.
 In most states, an individual’s juvenile criminal record will remain with them unless they have the records sealed.

 Luckily, getting juvenile records sealed is far easier than getting adult criminal charges sealed and most states will offer a much clearer and quicker path to getting records sealed when it comes to crimes committed while the individual was a minor.

-You can, however, run juvenile criminal records search if you are concerned about what goes on a criminal record.
+You can, however, run a search for juvenile criminal records if you are concerned about what appears on a criminal record.

 After seeing the estimates of lawyer fees, many people will want to know how to expunge a misdemeanor without a lawyer.
 Luckily, this is easier than ever thanks to many states creating programs and processes to help individuals clean up their records.